By island-born hands, for the world.

 There are those who argue that viewing travel as such is smug and oppressive.
 But you see, I have held both ends of the rope.

-My stories are often birthed from polar perspectives: one from that of a person who sleeps in warm beds I photograph and write about, and the other from that of a person who steps out into the cold, unwelcoming streets to find the homeless scrounging for scraps and children carrying the weight of books and poverty, against searing heat, they tread kilometers-long muddy roads to redemption.
+My stories are often birthed from polar perspectives: one from that of a person who sleeps in warm beds I photograph and write about, and the other from that of a person who steps out into the cold, unwelcoming streets to find the homeless scrounging for scraps and children carrying the weight of books and poverty, against searing heat, as they tread kilometers of muddy roads to redemption.

 Home.
 I have called so many such, that it almost feels callous, a disservice to those who don’t have my reality, to claim that traveling is always a choice and anyone can do it.

-Being able to do what I love and telling stories about it often feel too surreal – even more so when I’m up in the clouds, seated among strangers on a vehicle that transports not just bodies but also dreams and hopes.
+Being able to do what I love and telling stories about it often feel too surreal— even more so when I’m up in the clouds, seated among strangers on a vehicle that transports not just bodies but also dreams and hopes.

 During the flight from El Nido to chaotic NAIA, I found myself tearing up as my client watched My Big Fat Greek Wedding 2.
 Staring out the window, the clouds reminded me of home and how, only minutes ago, I was in El Nido and three days prior, in Puerto Princesa.
 It wasn’t like this 10 years ago in those frenetic yet lonely call center cubicles or in the OR.
 Not even close.
 Yet here I am now, leaving another home hundreds of miles away from another.